frangranzier/frangranzier/README.md

 ## :wave: About me
 Hey!
 My name is Francisco, I'm a Computer Engineering student on my first semester.
-I'm currently learning C in my Programming Languages class, and learning the basics of cybersecurity on my own off campus.
+I'm currently learning C in my Computer Programming class, and learning the basics of cybersecurity on my own off campus.
 I've been coding since 2021, starting off with python.

 ## :computer: Tech Stack